anujbharambe/Graph-RAG/README.md

 "Show the total unique groups count for 05-05-2025."
 "List all metrics recorded on 10-05-2025."

 3.)
-Region-specific queries - Average
+Region/Area-specific queries - Average
-"Give me metrics for Karnataka region" -> Barely able to answer "Compare total unique group count for Karnataka and Telangana." -> Request entity too large
+"Tell the total visitors for Chennai stores in May 2025." ->Answered "Give me metrics for Karnataka region" -> Barely able to answer "Compare total unique group count for Karnataka and Telangana." -> Request entity too large